 What happened in my first lesson?

 Getting in the car for the first time, I was obviously nervous, as anyone might be.
 I had little to no experience in driving – so I didn’t really know what to expect.
 I also started my driving lessons the same day my sister passed her driving test, which added an element of pressure on me!
-Before my lesson, I read tips for ‘first time driving nerves’ and ‘an instructor’s tips for calming my nerves’ on Marmalade’s Driver Hub which helped me to understand what the lesson may be like… I remember sitting in the car, slightly shaking but my instructor assured me it was completely natural to be nervous, which helped me in feeling a lot calmer.
+Before my lesson, I read a few articles including an instructor’s tips for calming my nerves on Marmalade’s Driver Hub which helped me to understand what the lesson may be like… I remember sitting in the car, slightly shaking but my instructor assured me it was completely natural to be nervous, which helped me in feeling a lot calmer.

 I met with my instructor at my college as this was the closest meeting point for us.
 We chatted for around 15 – 20 minutes – mainly to get to know each other and discuss what I expected from my first lesson and how I was feeling a.k.a calming my nerves!
 After our discussion, she drove me to a quiet area of town and that’s where I learnt safety procedures, cockpit drills and was my first time hitting the pedals!